benbaumann95/capstone-project-icl/docs/model_card.md

 ---

-## Details: Strategy Across Ten Rounds
+## Details: Strategy Across Eleven Rounds

-The optimization approach evolved significantly over 10 weeks of iterative refinement, driven by observed results and lessons learned from failures.
+The optimization approach evolved significantly over 11 weeks of iterative refinement, driven by observed results and lessons learned from failures.

 ### Phase 1: Exploration and Baseline (Weeks 1-3)